St. Brendan's Primary School and Nursery

 Social Studies

-This term our interdisciplinary learning will focus on ‘Natural Disasters’.
-The children will examine the layers of the earth, earthquakes, volcanoes and tsunamis.
+This term our interdisciplinary learning will focus on the Victorians.
+The children will examine school life, housing, clothing and toys comparing Victorian times to present day.
 The children will apply their learning through the curriculum with a particular focus on Expressive Arts and Technologies.

 Please feel free to communicate any comments or concerns using the behavior diaries and keep up to date with our learning through twitter.